DataDog/chaos-controller/README.md

     shutdown: false # trigger a kernel panic on the target node
 ```

-Please not that the `Disruption` resource is **immutable**.
+Please note that the `Disruption` resource is **immutable**.
 Once applied, editing it will have no effect.
 If you need to change the disruption definition, you need to delete the existing resource and to re-create it.

-Below are list of common options to get started.
+Below is a list of common options to get started.
 Visit the [usage guide](docs/usage.yaml) for more customizations and sample use cases!

 ### Dry-run mode